Azure/universal-print-for-sap-starter-pack/GETTING_STARTED.md

 ### Deploy the backend print solution

 1. **Start Your Engines**: Head over to the Azure portal and fire up the Azure Cloud Shell (Powershell).
 2. **Script Time**: Create a new file in the Cloud Shell editor.
-Copy and paste the below script (setup.ps1) into it.
-Make sure to tweak the parameters so they fit your SAP environment like a glove.
+Copy and paste the below script into it and save it with ps1 extension (example: setup.ps1).
+Once you save the file, you can click the refresh button and find the file on the root.
+Open the file and, tweak the parameters (description below) so they fit your SAP environment like a glove.

-Once the script does its thing, you’ll have both the control plane and the backend print worker neatly deployed in your Azure subscription.

 ```powershell
 $Env:CONTROL_PLANE_ENVIRONMENT_CODE="CTRL"